StanStone/Week-13Project/ProjectREADME.md

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?

 Load balancers protects applications from emerging threats and DDoS attacks.
-The advantage of a jump box is more security.
+It protects the availability aspect.
+The advantage of a jump box is providing more security.
 Jump boxes are secure computers that admins connect to use as a starting point to connect to other servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

 - What does Filebeat watch for?

 Filebeat watches for log files/locations and collects log events.

 - What does Metricbeat record?

-Metricbeat collects metrics and statistics that it collects and ships them to the outputs that you want them to go.
+Metricbeat collects metrics and statistics and ships them to the outputs that you want them to go.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.